The Senate Rural and Regional Affairs and Transport Legislation

 The committee is not obliged to report on Acts, statements of corporate

 intent, surveys, corporate plans or errata.
-The following seven documents were
+The following documents were referred

-on the maximum movement limit for Sydney Airport for the period 1 July to
+Airport—Quarterly report on the maximum movement limit for the period 1 July to

-on the maximum movement limit for Sydney Airport for the period 1 October to
+Airport—Quarterly report on the maximum movement limit for the period 1 October

 Method of assessment